ibm-messaging/mq-aws/drbd/part_1/README.md

 ### Preparing each instance

+There are a number of scripts that should be copied to the home directory of the `ubuntu` user on each instance:

+1. configureForMQ
+2. installMQ
+3. installDRBD

 There are some configuration changes that should be made before installing MQ.
 You can make these by running `sudo ./configureForMQ`

 You should exit and connect to the instance again before installing MQ.